-This series includes posts and videos that can be easily located by using the tag “learning-composition” either in the search box above or by directly clicking on the tag name at the bottom of this post.
+This series includes posts and videos that can be located by using the tag “learning-composition” either in the search box above or by directly clicking on the tag name at the bottom of this post.
 Also, here is a link to the entire series so far.

 In the first post of this series I in introduced the concept of composition, then in the second and third post I talked about using lines and forms as actual elements of the composition.
 In this fourth post I’ll explain why simplifying your composition is so important in order to really convey your vision.

-First of all it’s important to understand that trying to include too much information into a photographs could be really annoying to the viewer, personally nothing can make me angrier than watching a photograph and really don’t know where to put my eyes on because there many things on it, all of them struggling for my attention.
+First of all, it’s important to understand that trying to include too much information into a photographs could be really annoying to the viewer, personally, nothing can make me angrier than watching a photograph and really don’t know where to put my eyes on because there many things on it, all of them struggling for my attention.

-So, in photography it’s very important to stick to the KISS (Keep It Simple Stupid!) principle in order to eliminate from the frame all those elements that distract the viewer from the image subject.
+So, in photography, it’s very important to stick to the KISS (Keep It Simple Stupid!) principle in order to eliminate from the frame all those elements that distract the viewer from the image subject.

-The simplification process starts by defining what your photograph is about — in other words you need to visualize the image you are about to create.
+The simplification process starts by defining what your photograph is about — in other words, you need to visualize the image you are about to create.
 Once you did so, you need to start stripping your subject away from everything that is not supporting your vision.
 This sounds simple, however in certain photography genres — like street photography, landscape, wildlife just to mention some of them — you don’t have control over all the elements that can eventually get into the frame, so you need to use some techniques such as zooming-in or zooming-out using your lens, open the aperture of your lens in order to blur the background and focus on the subject, physically move to recompose your image getting distracting elements out of the frame, change your vantage point by physically moving.

 Now, many times when you click a photograph some distracting elements get into the frame — whether you did it consciously or not, as I said before, many times those elements are out of our control.
-In those cases we still have a chance to simplify the photograph composition in post-production.
+In those cases, we still have a chance to simplify the photograph composition in post-production.

-Finally, I’d like to mention that there exist other methods to simplify images in post-production such as using Photoshop to clone-out distracting elements — assuming you have the skills to do so — however not all photographers believe doing this is ethically correct, my position is that as long as you’re honest with you audience, you can do whatever you need to in order to convey your artistic vision, but do not pretend that something you clone-out in post-production is the image you clicked, eventually someone will discover it’s not.
+Finally, I’d like to mention that there exist other methods to simplify images in post-production such as using Photoshop to clone-out distracting elements — assuming you have the skills to do so — however not all photographers believe doing this is ethically correct, my position is that as long as you’re honest with you audience, you can do whatever you need to in order to convey your artistic vision, but do not pretend that something you clone-out in post-production is the image you clicked, eventually, someone will discover it’s not.

 The next post I’ll discuss more about the most common rules of composition.
 So, keep in touch.

-I do appreciate your comments and suggestions.
-If you are interested in more information regarding the making of my images, as well as general information about black-and-white photography, please subscribe to my blog to receive automatic notifications every time I publish a new post.
+Also, if you’re interested in receiving more information regarding the making of my images, as well as general information about fine art photography, please subscribe to my blog to receive automatic notifications every time I publish a new post.